 Tools such as Facebook or Google allow you to track visitors’ activities on your site to help you optimize your marketing actions towards them.
 What looks like a simple string of code is actually a real mine of information about your potential customers.

 Facebook, for example, allows you to create targeted remarketing campaigns that show specific ads or offer to those visitors to your site who have opened the pages related to certain products, or put them in the cart without finalizing the purchase.

-Remarketing allows you to keep the attention on your site, and therefore on your company, attracting those who have left.
+Remarketing is a great advertising idea that allows you to keep the attention on your site, and therefore on your company, attracting those who have left.

 This type of announcement increases brand visibility and allows you to show your best offers to people who already know the products and services of your business.

 As a result, you won’t have to show up again and it will be easier for you to be recognized to get an immediate conversion from user to a potential customer by filling out the contact form.

 This is exactly what remarketing does: it captures your attention to bring you back to a site for which you have already expressed interest, leading you to the purchase.